ShortlistShortlistedRemoved from shortlist 1

 Outlets

-The control panel features the following 9 AC outlets:
+The control panel provides the upcoming 9 AC outlets:

-It also sports 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which you may charge your batteries with ease.
+It also sports 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.

 Due to the featured twist-lock L14-30R receptacle, the 4000 is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.